Climbing area Rote Wand

 • Destination: Rote Wand

-Above the BLS-Lötschberg line is the Rote Wand climbing area.
+Above the BLS Lötschberg line is the climbing area Rote Wand.

-Until now, the climbing area has led a lonely existence.
-This is unjustified: the striking, west-facing wall can be climbed all year round.
-In summer in the morning without sun and in winter in the afternoon with sun, the area offers steep wall climbing in beautiful gneiss.
+The climbing area has so far led a lonely existence.
+This is unjustified: because the striking, west-facing wall can be climbed all year round.
+In summer in the morning without sun and in winter in the afternoon with sun, the area offers steep wall climbing on beautiful gneiss.

 Bolzis P